<> <>

 This is where things can get a little tricky — it’s not like your scales can tell you exactly where you’re losing weight and how!
 Unfortunately, it’s not that simple.

 Let’s start with water.
-Water is crucial to our bodies, we can only survive 2-4 days without it and it makes up approximately 45–75% of our body weight [3].
+Water is crucial to our bodies, we can only survive 2-4 days without it, and it makes up approximately 45–75% of our body weight [3].
 Water retention (medically known as edema) is anything beyond that range.

-Water weight commonly refers to a build-up in fluid that causes bloating and puffiness, often in your ankles, feet, and legs with stomach bloating.
+Water weight commonly refers to a build-up of fluid that causes bloating and puffiness, often in your ankles, feet, and legs, with stomach bloating.
 As water weight isn’t real weight gain in the way that muscle and fat are, you might find that your weight fluctuates a lot.
 If you’re finding you’re often bloated and your weight can go up and down, water retention could be to blame.

 This retention can also be worsened by not moving enough (this can be as simple as gentle walking throughout the day) and large amounts of salt.
-Making sure you're varying sodium intake can help.
+Making sure you're varying your sodium intake can help.

 If you’re finding your water retention is severe and impacting your day-to-day, be sure to get in touch with your doctor because, in some cases, it can indicate conditions like kidney disease and heart problems [4].